socnetv/app/README.md

 Afterwards you can run the application from your Start menu.

-### Install in MacOS
+### Install in macOS

-To install SocNetV in Mac, download the latest SocNetV MacOS package from the Downloads page, and double-click on it.
+To install SocNetV in macOS, download the latest SocNetV macOS package from the Downloads page.
+Then right-click on it and select Open.

 If the package is an installer, the installation will start immediately and the application will be installed automatically in your Applications.

-Otherwise, if the package is just an macOS image disk, then double-click on it to open and drag the SocNetV icon/executable to your Applications.
+Otherwise, if the package is just an macOS image disk (a file with a .dmg extension), then double-click on it to open it.

-Please note that the first time you run SocNetV, you may need to double click on the SocNetV application icon holding down the META key.
+You will see a new window with the SocNetV executable icon inside.
+Right-click on it and select Open to run the application.

+Note: The first time you will run SocNetV, macOS may tell you that it cannot verify the software developer/publisher.
+That's because we do not sign our released packages with any code signing certificates (which are not free by the way).
+Please press Cancel, not Move to Bin!
+Then, right-click again on SocNetV app and select Open to run the application normally.

+After that, in order to permanently install SocNetV in your macOS, you can simply drag the SocNetV executable icon into your Applications.

 ### Install in Linux